-Kyrie Irving Apologizes For Saying ‘F–k Thanksgiving’
+Kyrie Irving Apologizes For Saying ‘F**k Thanksgiving’

 Kyrie Irving took to social media on Thursday (November 22) to issue an apology after word got around about him saying “F**k Thanksgiving” in response to a reporter who wished him well for the holiday.

 Mass Live reports that Irving initially thanked the reporter in question, but then became vulgar while expressing his own feelings on the occasion.
 Irving is known to possess a few personal beliefs that contrast with what is commonly accepted as status quo in society.
-But, unlike an obscure theory on the planet’s shape that earned him the ‘Flat-Earther’ label following an interview with the Road Trippin’ podcast in 2017, Irving’s perspective on Thanksgiving Day has been molded by his heritage and history.
+But, unlike an obscure theory on the planet’s shape that earned him the “Flat-Earther” label following an interview with the Road Trippin’ podcast in 2017, Irving’s perspective on Thanksgiving Day has been molded by his heritage and history.

 Still, it wouldn’t be long after his most recent controversial statement slipped that he’d walk it back — and in his retraction, the Celtics point guard explained that it was more so his frustration over Boston’s 117-109 loss to the New York Knicks that triggered his retort, and not his refusal to share in the festivities.